Bank Holiday Collections

 Will there be a wheelie bin for recycling?

-No, recycling collections will remain unchanged.
-Residents will continue to use red recycling boxes for paper and card, and green recycling boxes for plastic bottles, tins, cans and aerosols.
+No, recycling collections remain unchanged.
+Residents continue to use red recycling boxes for paper and card, and green recycling boxes for plastic bottles, tins, cans and aerosols.
 The wheelie bins are only for residual waste.

 Why are we not collecting more plastics as part of the kerbside collection?

 Within the Tendring District we only accept plastic bottles.
 These are predominantly made from High Density Polyethylene (HDPE).
 This grade of plastic is of high quality and as such, unlike some of the lesser grade plastics continue to generate a demand within the recycling markets.
 The revenue generated from the sale of this high quality plastics reduces the overall cost of the refuse and recycling contract.
 All our plastic bottles, tins and cans are processed at the Rainham Plastics Recovery Facility and are made into a product available for sale or re-use within the UK.

 We have looked into systems whereby mixed types of plastics could be collected as part of our kerbside collection service.
 Unfortunately the cost of collecting a co-mingled recyclate of plastics and paper placed a cost pressure upon the service which was prohibitive.
 These costs increase as all the different types of plastics require further sorting and separating at the reprocessing plants.
 The lower grades of plastics then attract a much lower value on the recycling market, resulting in an overall cost to recycle these mixed plastics.

 Please make sure you recycle all your plastic bottles within your green recycling box including fizzy drink bottles and water bottles, milk bottles, bleach bottles, cleaner bottles and shampoo bottles, as well as tins, cans and aerosols.

 No, please take glass bottles and jars to your local bring bank site.
 All local bring bank site are listed on our recycling centres and local recycling points page